|

 Research Themes

 Our main topics is time-series analysis.
 We especially focus on the statistical analysis of point process data, which describe events that occur irregularly in time.
-Our research includes (1) the development of estimation and forecast method based on Bayesian statistics and (2) its application to earthquake, economic, and social data.
+Our research includes

 Selected Publications